-This document specifies the security policy for Windows Vista Enhanced Cryptographic Provider (RSAENH) as described in FIPS PUB 140-2.
+This document specifies the non-proprietary security policy for Windows Server 2003 (SP2) Enhanced Cryptographic Provider (RSAENH) as described in FIPS PUB 140-2.

-This Security Policy is non-proprietary and may be reproduced only in its original entirety (without revision) The information contained in this document represents the current view of Microsoft Corporation on the issues discussed as of the date of publication.
+The information contained in this document represents the current view of Microsoft Corporation on the issues discussed as of the date of publication.
 Because Microsoft must respond to changing market conditions, it should not be interpreted to be a commitment on the part of Microsoft, and Microsoft cannot guarantee the accuracy of any information presented after the date of publication.